chyumin/isd/README.md

+# Santos Dummond Institute | Edmond and Lily Safra International Institute of Neuroscience

 # Digital Signal Processing for Neuroscience
-## Santos Dummond Institute
-## Edmond and Lily Safra International Institute of Neuroscience

 This repository contains exercises done, mainly in Python (Jupyter notebook), that were done in the DSP class

-Chuang Yu Min
+Author: Chuang Yu Min